lfloris/openshift-dev-training/Labs/Lab08-Operator-deployment/operator-deployment-web-ex-1.md

 ## Part 1 - Create the Project

-First we need to log in with a non-admin role and create a project similar to `userXX-lab08-operator`, replacing `userXX` with your user ID.
+First we need to log in with a non-admin role and create a project similar to `lab08-operator`.

 Log into OpenShift using the CLI, as described [here](../Getting-started/log-in-to-openshift.md).

 Create the project

 ```
-$ oc new-project userXX-lab08-operator
+$ oc new-project lab08-operator
 ```

 ## Part 2 - Install the Operator